An efficient encoder-decoder architecture with top-down attention for speech separation: Results

 When only adding the GA module into TDANet, the SI-SNRi increased by 2.3 dB compared to when it was absent (Table~\ref{table:ab}).
 The GA module contains a transformer layer and top-down projections.
 We are interested in whether the performance improvement came from the transformer layer or the top-down projections.
 Table~\ref{table:tl} from Appendix~\ref{sec:a-tl} demonstrates that the performance improvement is independent of the transformer layer.
 When only adding the LA layer, we observed that the SI-SNRi increased by 1.8 dB without increasing computational cost.
 We noticed that the GA module had larger impact on performance improvement.
 One possible explanation is that the GA module modulates on a wide range of features, while the LA layer only focuses on adjacent ones.
 When both GA module and LA layer were used, the performance were the best.

-More ablation studies are reported in Appendix~\ref{sec:ae}.
-We observed that multi-scale features using summation fusion strategy as GA module input were efficient for performance improvement without significantly increasing computational cost (Appendix~\ref{sec:a-ga}).
-In addition, TDANet obtained the best separation performance when both MHSA and FFN layers were present in the GA module (Appendix~\ref{sec:a-tl-c}).
+More ablation studies and discussions are reported in Appendix~\ref{sec:ae}.
+Firstly, we observed that multi-scale features using summation fusion strategy as GA module input were efficient for performance improvement without significantly increasing computational cost (Appendix~\ref{sec:a-ga}).
+Secondly, TDANet obtained the best separation performance when both MHSA and FFN layers were present in the GA module (Appendix~\ref{sec:a-tl-c}).
+Thirdly, we found that top-down attention is essential in improving separation performance (Appendix~\ref{sec:a-tda-ga-de}).
+Finally, we discussed the possible reasons for the effectiveness of LA and further verified its performance on SuDoRM-RF (Appendix~\ref{sec:a-tda-ga-de}).